History-Register Automata: Weakening HRAs

 \begin{lemma} For $\AA,\AA'$ as above, $\AA\sim\AA'$. \end{lemma}}

-In other words, unary HRAs are extensions of FRAs where names can be selectively inserted or removed from histories and, additionally, histories can be reset.
+In other words, unary HRAs are extensions of FRAs where names can be selectively inserted or removed from the history and, additionally, the history can be reset.
 These capabilities give us in fact a strict extension.

-\begin{example} The automata used in Example~\ref{ex:HRA} for $\LL_1$ ans $\LL_3$ were unary HRAs.
-Note that neither of these languages is FRA-recognisable.
-On the other hand, the language $\LL_2$ is not recognisable by unary HRAs.\\ For suppose $\LL_2=\LL(\AA)$ for some unary HRA $\AA$ of $n$ registers and let
+\begin{example} The automata used in \autoref{ex:HRA} for $\LL_1$ and $\LL_3$ were unary HRAs.
+Note that neither of those languages is FRA-recognisable.
+On the other hand, in order to recognise $\LL_2$, an HRA would need to use at least two histories: one history for the odd positions of the input and another for the even ones.
+We can formalise an argument to show that $\LL_2$ is not recognisable by unary HRAs as follows. \end{example}